sugarlabs/sugar-docs/src/web-activity.md

   activity icon activity/activity-icon.svg .
 Or if you don't have graphics skills, you can ask in the community if someone can do it.

-After that, on *sugar-build* you can make an XO bundle and upload it to the Sugar Activity Library <http://activities.sugarlabs.org/> (ASLO).
+After that, on *packaged-sugar* you can make an XO bundle and upload it to the Sugar Activity Library <http://activities.sugarlabs.org/> (ASLO).

     python setup.py dist_xo